-Thirty years ago, I went on a business trip to New Orleans with my husband.
+Thirty three years ago this month, I went on a business trip to New Orleans with my husband.
 He was busy all day working the booth for the Associated Press at the American Newspaper Publishers Association while I ran the streets.
 To this day, it was the most fun I’ve had.
 What a great town to be free to do whatever I wanted.
 I spent eight days in the French Quarter, poking into shops, wandering down private alleys, and looking in windows of wonderful old homes.

 Toward the end of the trip, I finally came across something that wasn’t so wonderful.
 The horses that pulled the tourist carriages around the Quarter did something to my heart.
 They didn’t look that happy to me.
 On the last afternoon I’d have the privilege of visiting, I sat alone at Café Du Monde drinking coffee and people watching, trying not to focus on the horses.
 The concern didn’t go away, however, and the idea to write a story about their plight settled in my head.
 For all the beauty of the Quarter, there was something dark and sad about the horses.